lambdaone-io/lambdaone-io.github.io/source/_posts/zio-errors.md

  } yield (forecast)
 ```

-Monads representing error situations shortcut on error - once there is `None`, or `Left`, this value gets passed
+Monads representing error situations shortcut on error - once there is `None`, or `Left`, oper funcions tn the
+sequence to not get called and the error value gets passed
 directly to `yield`.

-Real applications rarely can be modeled only with the `Option` or `Either` types - they include
+Real applications include
-interactions with the world, which mail fail.
+interactions with the world, which mail fail in their own way, on top of the errors modelled
+by `Option` or `Either` types.
 For example, if we call a remote service to look up the city, the call itself may fail, even
 with valid city name as input.
 Think of a network error, or a database error.
+In pure FP,
-Intereactions with the worlds
+interactions with the worlds
 are modelled by `IO`, which is a monad itself - chaining effects and short-cutting on failure
 can be coded using the same for comprehension syntax.

 If
-we forget business errors and only think of `IO` errors, given
+we forget business errors for a moment and only think of `IO` errors, given
 `lookupCity(city: String]: IO[Location` and ``weather(l: Location]: IO[Forecast]``,
 we can do:
 ```
-def forecast(city: String) : IO[Forecast] =
+def forecast(city: String) : IO[Double] =
 for {
   location <- lookupCity(city)
   forecast <- weather(location)
   temp <- getTemperature(forecast).map(IO.pure(_)).getOrElse(IO.fail(new Exception("No temp in forecast"))
-} yield (forecast)
+} yield (temp)
 ```
 `forecast` gives a value of type `IO` which describes the computation.
 To get the result,we have to
 execute it. `IO` can end in either success or failure and in case of failure `flatMap` chains get short-circuited.